auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_06.md

 ## Problem #3: Prototype of a Graphics Editor, Version 0.3

 Copy the code from the previous program and modify it to store both `rectangle` and `circle` instances in a single `std::vector` collection.
-Achieve this by introducing a base `shape` class from which the child classes `rectangle` and `circle` will inherit common data.
-Enforce that child classes implement the `paint`, `contains`, and `operator std::string` methods.
-Remove unnecessary loops from the `main` function.
+Do this by introducing a base `shape` class from which the derived classes `rectangle` and `circle` inherit common data.
+You will need to use pointers to avoid [object slicing](https://en.wikipedia.org/wiki/Object_slicing); try using [smart pointers](https://en.cppreference.com/w/cpp/memory/unique_ptr) instead of raw pointers.
+Ensure that the derived classes implement the `paint` and `contains` member functions, and provide a conversion operator to `std::string`.
+To effectively use the conversion operator to `std::string` in an inheritance hierarchy, you may need to introduce additional private helper functions (for example, a `to_string` method) that the base class’s conversion operator can call.
+Remove any unnecessary code from the `main` function.
+Follow the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.

 ```mermaid
 classDiagram